AdobeDocs/pass.en/help/authentication/tve-dashboard-environments.md

 ### Prequal Staging

 * Validate new unreleased features of the Adobe Pass Authentication server using MVPD's staging endpoints.
-* Primarily used by the Adobe Authentication product team to add and validate new MVPD integrations.
+* Primarily used by the Adobe Pass Authentication product team to add and validate new MVPD integrations.

 ### Prequal Production

-* Validate new unreleased features or configurations of the Adobe Authentication server using MVPD's production endpoints.
+* Validate new unreleased features or configurations of the Adobe Pass Authentication server using MVPD's production endpoints.
 * Validate new application versions for each channel using MVPD's production endpoints.
 * Validate every configuration change before pushing it to production.